Asbestos in Cosmetics & Ovarian Cancer Lawsuits

-Joe Lyon is a highly-rated personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort and asbestos-related cancer claims.
+Joe Lyon is a highly-rated Cincinnati Asbestos Attorney and Ohio personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort, product liability and talc asbestos-related ovarian cancer claims.

 Talcum powder is made from talc, a mineral made up mainly of magnesium, silicon, and oxygen.
 It is widely used in cosmetic products such as baby powder and adult body and facial powders, as well as other consumer products.
 In its natural state, some talc contains asbestos, a substance known to cause cancers.
 Consumer talc-based cosmetic products tested for asbestos by the FDA, include the following:

 - Maybelline New York Expert Wear Blush

 - Y.C.
 New York Color Cheek Glow Powder Blush

 - Physician’s Formula Shimmer Strips Custom Eye Enhancing Shadow & Liner

 - Black Radiance Eyeshadow Quartet